 Our day started with Alaska Zipline Adventures.
 Our guide picked us up and drove us out to Douglas Island for a zipline tour.
 They outfitted us with gear and taught us everything we needed to know to swiftly zip from tree to tree.
 At the end of all the excitement, they had a surprise for us.
 We would try our luck at throwing axes (and I thought playing darts was hard).
 Actually I’m pretty sure no one should give me an ax to throw.
 I, of course, missed the target completely, but my son, the darts champion in our house, hit the mark.

-RELATED: For another rainforest type of adventure, check out 5 Must-See Things to do in Belize.
+ANOTHER RAINFOREST ADVENTURE: 5 Must-See Things to do in Belize.

 Mendenhall Glacier Ice Cave & Kayak Tour